 Namespace Default Limits:

 In the following diagram, a Rancher administrator wants to apply a resource quota that sets the same CPU and memory limit for every namespace in their project (Namespace 1-4).
 However, in Rancher, the administrator can set a resource quota for the project (Project Resource Quota) rather than individual namespaces.
 This quota includes resource limits for both the entire project (Project Limit) and individual namespaces (Namespace Default Limit).
-Rancher then propagates the Namespace Default Limit quotas to each namespace (Namespace Resource Quota).
+Rancher then propagates the Namespace Default Limit quotas to each namespace (Namespace Resource Quota) when created.